HDG-Community/hdg-wiki-two/content/blog/002-affinification.md

 > 	1) the process by which a non-affini sophont is physically transformed into an affini.
 > 	2) being recognized as an affini by other affini.
 > 	3) being taken seriously as a peer and gaining sufficient political and social standing to be respected as a decision maker, an authority, or someone who can take on serious responsibility.
-> 	4) being allowed to take a floret.
+> 	4) being allowed to take a [[florets-domestication|floret]].

 Now we're into the really thorny issue, both narratively and metatextually.
-Florets are central to the Compact's existence, and one could argue that the Compact functionally exists to ensure that florets specifically are taken care of.
+Florets are central to the [[affini-compact|Compact's]] existence, and one could argue that the Compact functionally exists to ensure that florets specifically are taken care of.
 They are the primary resource extracted by the ever-expanding empire that is the Compact (oh, yes, we'll discuss this more in just a moment!) and they're the primary focus of the stories we're all writing, because, well, it's Human Domestication Guide.
-It's stories about humans being domesticated.
+It's stories about [[terrans|humans]] being domesticated.
 Florets are the single most important thing, both to us as writers and readers and to the Compact itself, and you don't let someone you aren't _absolutely_ certain knows what they're doing take care of the most important thing you have.

 So, possessed of a full definition of affinification, let's take stock of where we stand.
 It's not just to become _an_ affini, but to become _Affini_, culturally as well as physically.
 Stories may (and, again, frequently do) make great tension and drama of the difficulty in crossing one or all of these boundaries we've outlined, but we need to be very aware that, in attempting to cross one of these, even the most prosaic (namely, hot plant mommy TF), one is functionally attempting, or at least threatening, to cross _all_ of them.

 This poses a problem for the Compact.
 ## Benevolent Imperialism: or, How I Learned to Stop Worrying and Love the Plampt
 The Affini are imperialist.
-It's right there in the Axioms, so it's not like we should act surprised by it.
+It's right there in the [[writing-in-hdg|Axioms]], so it's not like we should act surprised by it.
 The Compact is a constantly-growing machine, built to expand and fold other cultures into itself, regardless of whether those cultures want to be folded into it.
 The Compact is a machine for turning stressed-out sophonts into cute pets, again whether they want it or not.
 Consent is not a concern — at best, it's a bonus.

 **This is not a bug.
 It is a feature.**